HazelCunuder/notes/dev-front/semaine-2/jour-5.md

 - body: Runs as long as condition is `true`

 While a bit more complex, `for` loops are the most common type of loops.

+### Skipping parts

+Any part of `for` can be omitted without errors.

+However, even if you don't put anything for the begin, condition, step and body, we need to keep the semicolons within the parentheses.
+Otherwise there will be a syntax error.